Below you will find answers to common questions related to the Rusoh® Eliminator® product.

 Where is the manufacturer's date code?

-The underside of the valve assembly and lower portions of the discharge head and agent cartridges.
+Th manufacturer's date code is located on the underside of the valve assembly and lower portions of the discharge head and agent cartridges.
 Please reference page 8, figure V in owner’s manual.

 Yes, exposure to ultraviolet light, salt, moisture, and temperature extremes are all part of UL testing criteria.